sidharth-rashwana/online-reading-audio-book-dev/README.md

 **Description**

-This backend project provides RESTful endpoints to support an **online reading and audio book** platform.
-It allows clients to interact with data models such as books, authors, and genres, making it a foundational component of a larger reading/audio streaming system.
+This project provides a backend solution for an **online reading and audiobook platform**, enabling RESTful access to books, authors, and genres.
+It serves as a core component of a larger digital reading and streaming system.

 **Tech Stack**